 At least one intended parent must be 18 years or older.

-Surrogate mothers must already have at least one child of their own.
+The surrogate must be at least 25 years old and must already have at least one child of her own.

 At least one intended parent must be 18 years or older.

-Lesbian couples may be intended parents as long as one is genetically related to the child (under the Parentage Act of 2004).
+Lesbian couples may be intended parents provided one is genetically related to the child.

-The surrogate must be at least 18 years or older.
+The surrogate must be at least 18 years old.